Find out about sending a Stamp Duty Land Tax (SDLT) return, late filing penalties, amending a return and applying for a refund.

 Sending an online return to HMRC

-If you’re a solicitor or legal conveyancer sign in to your online account to send a SDLT return to HMRC.
+If you’re a solicitor or legal conveyancer, log in to HMRC’s Stamp Taxes Online service to file your SDLT return.

 You’ll need the Government Gateway user ID and password you used when you registered for Stamp Taxes Online or when you set up your online account.

-After you submit the return, you’ll get an online SDLT5 certificate and a Unique Transaction Reference number (UTRN), which you should print and send to the Land Registry with the application for registration.
+After you submit the return, you’ll get an online SDLT5 certificate and a Unique Transaction Reference number (UTRN).
+You should send the SDLT5 certificate to HM Land Registry with the application for registration.

-You can use HMRC’s Stamp Taxes Online free service, or there’s a range of commercial software providers to choose from.
+You can use HMRC’s Stamp Taxes Online free service or SDLT commercial software providers.

 If you use the HMRC Stamp Taxes Online service, you must fill in and file the SDLT return electronically.
-HMRC reject returns that are filled in electronically but printed and posted, or printed and filled in by hand.
+HMRC rejects electronically filled in returns that are then printed and posted, or printed and filled in by hand.